 True to its brand of anonymity, Anonymous VPN has taken deliberate steps to ensure your security when connected to the VPN.

 However, security information is hard to find on their website.
 Therefore, I decided to carry out independent verifications using various parameters.
-I tested for any leaks and the VPN has no IP, DNS, or WebRTC leaks.
+I tested it and the VPN has no IP, DNS, or WebRTC leaks.

 All the protocols on Anonymous VPN are locked down using military-grade 256-bit encryption which is used by government agencies and leading security firms.
 The info is kept safe using a P-256 key exchange.